Choosing wide plank flooring? Here are five points to keep in mind.

-3. Consider grades of wood.
+3. Consider grades of wood when choosing wide plank flooring.
 Once you’ve decided on a species of wood, you’ll have a choice of grades within that species.
 All of our flooring grades perform well; the grade is purely a matter of style and cost.
-We call wood with clear grain and few to no knots Select grade.
-Wood with natural character markings like knots or bark pocket is called Natural grade.
+We call wood with clear grain and few to no knots “Select” grade.
+Wood with natural character markings like knots or bark pocket is called “Natural” grade.
 Premium grade is a midpoint between these two grades.

 4. Consider plank widths.
 Plank widths affect the price of your floor and they have a big visual impact as well.
 Choosing a range of plank widths (known as “random widths”) is less expensive than requesting floor boards that are all 7″ wide, for example.
 This is because the material does not have to be sorted as much or ripped to 7 inches.
 Figure 3, below, illustrates the look of a floor with random widths.
-The planks are a mix of 5 inch, 8 inch, and 12 inch widths.
+The plank widths are a mix of 9-14 inches.

 5. Do you want unfinished wood flooring or prefinished wood flooring?
 In some cases, such as an apartment in a high rise that doesn’t allow on-site wood finishing, this question may already be answered for you.
 It may depend on whether you are building a new home or already living in an existing one.
-The up-front cost of prefinished flooring is higher, roughly $3.00-$3.75 more per square foot.
-On the other hand, if you are hiring a professional to finish your floor on site, it may cost at least $3 per square foot.
-Some people prefer the look of a site-finished floor because it has a snug, square edge with no bevel, compared to a prefinished floor, which will have a slight microbeveled edge on the sides of the planks.
+The up-front cost of prefinished flooring is higher.
+On the other hand, if you are hiring a professional to finish your floor on site, there is a cost and an inconvenience factor associated with that, too.
+Some people prefer the look of a site-finished wood floor because it will have a snug, square edge with no bevel, compared to a prefinished floor, which will have a slight microbeveled edge on the long sides of the planks.
+You also have a greater range of finish options when site-finishing your wood floor.
 It’s up to you, so weigh your options.

 As always, we are here to answer your questions!
 Happy browsing, and when you’re ready to find the perfect wood floor for your home, give us a call or send us an email.
 1-800-928-9602 Browse wide plank wood floors anytime at hullforest.com.